rubys/wunderbar/README.md

 * `LANG`
 * `REMOTE_USER`

-Finally, the (Ruby 1.9.x) default external and internal encodings are set to UTF-8.
-For Ruby 1.8, `$KCODE` is set to `U`
+Finally, the default external and internal encodings are set to UTF-8.

 Logging:
 ---